mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 14 Creating SSH Brute Force Alerts and Dashboards.md

 ## 4. Filter for Failed Attempts

-- **Steps**:
+**Steps**:

 1. Search for "failed" in the logs.
 2. If no relevant data, explore available fields on the left.
 3. Use `system.auth.ssh.event` field to filter for failed, invalid, and accepted attempts.
 4. Add `system.auth.ssh.event` as a column.
 5. Filter where `system.auth.ssh.event` exists to narrow down results.
+6. Select the `failed` from the table and then add it to the filter.

 ## 5. Add Relevant Fields

-- **Steps**:
+**Steps**:

 1. Add `user.name` field to track usernames.
 2. Add `source.ip` field to track source IP addresses.
 3. Optionally, add `geoip.country_name` to see the country of origin.

 ## 6. Save the Query

-- **Steps**:
-    1. Highlight "failed" and filter for failed attempts.
-    2. Save the query as "SSH failed activity".
+Save the query as "SSH failed activity".

 ## 7. Create Alert

-- **Steps**:
+**Steps**:

 1. Click on the **Alerts** tab and select **Create Search Threshold Rule**.
 2. Name the alert (e.g., `my df- SSH Brute Force activity - <your_handle>`).
 3. The query is automatically populated based on the saved search.
 4. Set the threshold (e.g., greater than 5 failed attempts within 5 minutes).
 5. Test the query to ensure it matches documents.
 6. Set the rule to check every 1 minute.
 7. Save the rule.

 ## 8. Create Dashboard